Canton of Macouria

-The canton of Macouria (French: Canton de Macouria) is one of the former cantons of the Guyane department in French Guiana.
-It was located in the arrondissement of Cayenne.
-Its administrative seat was located in Macouria, the canton's sole commune.
-Its population was 10,358 in 2012.
+The canton of Macouria (French: Canton de Macouria) was one of the former cantons of the Guyane department in French Guiana.
+Located in the arrondissement of Cayenne, its administrative seat was located in Macouria, the only commune in the canton.
+The canton had a population of 10,358 in 2012.
+The canton was abolished on 31 December 2015 as part of the territorial reorganisation of French Guiana.